Changissnz/nu_merchant_principal/README.md

 is ineffective by the stated intentions of cause-and-effect, the sequence has to fall under the category of reasoning in practice that is stubbed.
-This long sentence that could be split into several sentences is intentional so as to communicate another idea.
+This long sentence that could have been split into several sentences is intentional so as to communicate another idea.
 There is the notion that something is united and integrated as one, meaning the reasoning starts from a point and ends at a point reliable to any practitioner